-Greek Oregano will grow to be about 16 inches tall at maturity extending to 24 inches tall with the flowers, with a spread of 14 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
+Oregano will grow to be about 18 inches tall at maturity, with a spread of 24 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
 As an evegreen perennial, this plant will typically keep its form and foliage year-round.